This disorder can occur in premature newborns, or in full-term newborns who have certain risk factors.

 (See also Overview of General Problems in Newborns Overview of General Problems in Newborns Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 9% of newborns need special care after birth due to prematurity, problems... read more .)

 Tachypnea means rapid breathing.
 Transient tachypnea means temporary rapid breathing.

-Newborns with transient tachypnea have trouble breathing (respiratory distress) almost immediately after birth.
+Newborns with transient tachypnea have trouble breathing almost immediately after birth.
 The most common symptom is rapid breathing (tachypnea).

-Rarely, some newborns may need continuous positive airway pressure (CPAP—a technique allows newborns to breathe on their own while being given slightly pressurized oxygen or air given through prongs placed in the nostrils) and sometimes a ventilator (a machine that helps air get in and out of the lungs).
+Rarely, some newborns may need continuous positive airway pressure Obstructive sleep apnea (CPAP—a technique allows newborns to breathe on their own while being given slightly pressurized oxygen or air given through prongs placed in the nostrils) and sometimes a ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (a machine that helps air get in and out of the lungs).